 “I enjoy working in the schools.
 Seeing the children smile when they come to school and helping families afford to send their children to St. Ferdinand School brings me joy.
 My favorite part of the week is Friday, when we have announcements and I select the best Friday Funnies (jokes the students submitted) to be read during announcements.”

-Main Office / Administrative Assistant / Bookkeeper: Ms. Margaret Brumann
+Main Office / Senior Accountant: Ms. Margaret Brumann

-Ms. Margaret Brumann is our Administrative Assistant and Bookkeeper.
+Ms. Margaret Brumann is St. Ferdinand’s Senior Accountant, overseeing both the Church and the School, as well as our school’s Administrative Assistant.
 With a background in Music Education, Ms. Margaret has taught in the classrooms and done a variety of office work throughout the years in the Catholic School setting.
 Currently, she is co-teaching junior high technology classes as well as office duties.
 If you can’t find her in the office, chances are she is somewhere in a classroom helping out as needed.
 Ms. Margaret is also our webmaster and Facebook administrator.

 “I enjoy the variety of tasks I do around St. Ferdinand School.
 I have been a part of the St. Ferdinand community my entire life, from receiving all my sacraments here to graduating 8th grade … I truly do feel that the people who make up the St. Ferdinand School Community are some of the most dedicated, hard-working, caring and fun people I know.
 It is my honor to come to work everyday.”